hbodgal/TaskBag/README.md

 ### Iteration 1: Prop Drilling

 - **Description:** Initially used prop drilling for state management.
-- **Challenges:** Discuss any challenges faced and improvements needed.

 ### Iteration 2: Context API

 - **Description:** Moved to using Context API for better state management across components.
-- **Improvements:** How this iteration improved state management and component communication.

 ### Iteration 3: Zustand Integration

 - **Description:** Integrated Zustand for state management.
-- **Benefits:** Discuss the advantages over previous methods and how it improved performance.

 ## Optimization Techniques